Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 Your investments

-Stock markets generally follow GDP trends over time.
-A growing economy means growing corporate profits, which drive share prices higher.
+Stock markets generally follow GDP trends over multi-year periods.
+Growing corporate profits, which drive share prices, are ultimately rooted in a growing economy.

 5